wortelus/opengl-engine/README.md

 "Let there be a 3D realm," it was decreed, and thus, using the sacred tools of OpenGL and GLSL, a scene was birthed.

-Crafted upon the foundation of Debian 12 bookworm, the steadfast and unyielding, using the scriptures of CMake.

 ## Current state
 - [x] Camera
 - [x] Transformations